Sensational discovery made headlines around the world.

 View on Map

-Italy marks 50 years since discovery of Riace Bronzes
+Italy marks anniversary of Riace Bronzes discovery

 9GXV+J4, Riace Marina, Metropolitan City of Reggio Calabria, Italy